RocketCommunicationsInc/astro-mock-data/README.md

 ## Contacts Subscriber

-The contacts subscriber publishes 100 contacts and generates a new contact every 5 seconds up to 200 contacts by default.
+Publishes 100 contacts and generates a new contact every 5 seconds up to 200 contacts by default.

 ```ts
 import { onContactsChange } from '@astrouxds/mock-data';